-In this article, we hope to define and offer 4 compelling reasons why Market Analysis is essential to you and your future.
+In this article, Market Analysis is important for 4 compelling reasons to you and your future.
 A Market Analysis exercise should be at the centre of any successful marketing and advertising strategy.

 However, it’s incredibly common for companies to fail to do any Market Analysis or just give the exercise lip service and complete a couple of paragraphs to keep everyone happy.
 But a functional Market Analysis is not just confirming a hunch with a considerable dollop of cognitive bias scooped on top.
 Market Analysis will offer the answers to businesses hardest questions.
 Questions like: